winitzki/scall/tutorial/programming_dhall.md

 ```

 This  also means that the "seed" type (`Nodes1`) cannot remain hidden within the type `LabeledGraph`.
-Node-dependent operations are possible only if we know the type `Nodes1`; they  cannot be implemented as functions working with the type `LabeledGraph`.
+Node-dependent operations are possible only if we know the type `Nodes1`.
+Such operations   cannot be implemented via functions working with the type `LabeledGraph`.

 To see why, consider that the body of a function of  `LabeledGraph`   will have to treat the "seed" type as a completely unknown type parameter.
 This  is enforced by the existential quantifier in `LabeledGraph`.